Flowpack/Flowpack.SingleSignOn.Demo-Vagrant/README.md

     /etc/hosts
     ----------------------------------------------
     10.11.12.23 ssodemoserver.vagrant
-    10.11.12.23 ssodemoinstance.vagrant
+    10.11.12.23 ssodemoinstance.vagrant ssodemoinstance2.vagrant

 Browse to http://ssodemoserver.vagrant/ and you should see the demo server frontend.
+A second instance is available on http://ssodemoserver2.vagrant/ for running multi-instance acceptance tests.

 License and Author
 ==================